ballerina-platform/ballerina-distribution/examples/http-basic-rest-service/http_basic_rest_service.md

 # REST service - Basic

 Ballerina supports writing RESTful with its first class service and resource concepts.
-The `accessor-name`, service/resource name, data binding, path and query parameter support helps to write meaningful APIs.
-The sample depicts the way of writing `GET` and `POST` resources
+The `accessor-name`, `service/resource name`, `data binding`, `path` and `query` parameter support helps to write meaningful APIs.
+The sample depicts the way of writing `GET` and `POST` resources.

-For more information on the underlying module, see the [`http` module](https://lib.ballerina.io/ballerina/http/latest/).
+For more information on the underlying module, see the [`http` module](https://lib.ballerina.io/ballerina/http/latest/) and [specification](https://ballerina.io/spec/http/#23-resource).

 ::: code http_basic_rest_service.bal :::